AlexsLemonade/scpca-downstream-analyses/README.md

 ## 5. Running the workflow

-You can run the snakemake workflow with just the `--cores` and `--use-conda` flags as in the following example:
+After you have successfully modified the required parameters in the config file, you can run the snakemake workflow with just the `--cores` and `--use-conda` flags as in the following example:

 ```
 snakemake --cores 2 --use-conda